monolayer/monorepo/packages/sdk/docs/guide/bucket.md

 ## Test environment

-A docker container for the test environment is launched with [`npx workloads start test`](./../reference/cli/start-test.md)
+A docker container for the test environment is launched with [`npx monolayer start test`](./../reference/cli/start-test.md)

-You can stop it with [`npx workloads stop test`](./../reference/cli/stop-test.md).
+You can stop it with [`npx monolayer stop test`](./../reference/cli/stop-test.md).

 - The `ML_AWS_ENDPOINT_URL` environment variable with the endpoint URL to the workload's Docker container will be written to `.env`.